Date: Saturday 14th March 9:00 am.

 UKA License - results will appear on Power of Ten and Run Britain

 Easy access from the A38 and M5.
 Huge free car park.
-Ample toilets inside and portaloos outside (and on the course) - double that of 2018.
+Ample toilets inside and portaloos outside (and on the course).
 6 drink stations on 20 mile course (3 on 20km course).

 You choose.
 20 miles or 20 kms (12.5 miles).